-The number of occultations achieved is dependent on the positions of the GPS satellites relative to Metop-A. A mechanism to provide more precise measurement of the numbers of occultations is being developed in 2009.
+The number of occultations achieved is dependent on the positions of the GPS satellites relative to Metop-A. Efforts to establish a mechanism to provide more precise measurement of the numbers of occultations had to be abandoned because of the complexity of factors influencing the outcome.
+For the time-being, the existing approach of estimation will be continued.